Begin here! Choose your student classification below:

 What is it?

 Commuter NET is a group of first-year students who are enrolled in the same sections of courses and who are all first-year commuters.
-Students participating in the NET program will enroll in a block of courses together, comprised of three NET courses each semester during the freshman year.
+Students participating in the NET program will enroll in a block of courses together, comprised of three NET courses each semester during the first year.

 Why do it?